 I have a good friend, Winnie, who also happens to be a trained actress and has a very nice speaking voice.
 However, it wasn’t until I was on holiday once that I got to thinking of the potential synergy of combining our skills to record and produce podcasts for customers.

-After a few promising trial recordings, we set-up a page on my company website promoting our new service and were ready to go.
+After a few promising trial recordings, we were ready to go.

 The First Podcast